pingcap/docs/tidb-cloud/serverless-tier-faqs.md

 Serverless Tier is in beta while we continuously add new features and improve existing features before it becomes generally available.
 We do not provide SLA for beta products.
 Therefore, Serverless Tier should **NOT** be used in production currently.

-### What are the limitations of a Serverless Tier cluster when in free beta?
+### What are the limitations of a Serverless Tier cluster in free beta?

 - For each TiDB Cloud account, you can create one complimentary Serverless Tier cluster during the beta phase.
 To create a new Serverless Tier cluster, you need to delete the existing one first.
 - Each Serverless Tier cluster has the following limitations:
     - The storage size is limited to 5 GiB (logical size) of OLTP storage and 5 GiB of OLAP storage.
     - The compute resource is limited to 1 vCPU and 1 GiB RAM.
     - **Note**: In the coming months, we intend to offer a usage-based billing plan for additional resources and higher performance, while still keeping offering the free starter plan.
-After the coming releases, the limitation of the free serverless tier may be changed.
+In the coming releases, the limitations of the free serverless tier might be changed.
-- There are some features that Serverless Tier does not support or partially supports.
+- Some of TiDB Cloud features are partially supported or not supported on Serverless Tier.
 See [Serverless Tier Limitations](/tidb-cloud/serverless-tier-limitations.md) for details.

-### What Serverless Tier can be used for?
+### What can Serverless Tier be used for?

 You can use your Serverless Tier cluster for non-production workloads such as prototype applications, development environments, hackathons, and academic courses, or to provide temporary data service for your datasets.